Get Close to an Island Run by Monkeys

 When you’re done watching the monkeys you have to paddle your kayak back to the mainland.
 You have the option of heading back to the same point where you put-in, or you can take a longer trip back to the beach by Keishya and Bob’s house.
 We all decided that we were up to the challenge of the longer trip back.
 So we set off across the sea for about an hour kayak home.
 The views were beautiful, with the sun on El Yunque.
 Since we were delayed in starting, the sun was beginning to set and the clouds were colorful.
 It was a lovely upper body workout.
 I really enjoyed the trip.
 All in all, we were on the water about 2 – 2½ hours.

-Barefoot Travelers Rooms and Adventures has several single and 1 double kayak for you to use.
-They can easily handle a group of up to 4 people.
+Barefoot Travelers Rooms and Adventures has several kayaks (single and double) that they use for these trips.
+They can easily handle a group of up to 6 people.
 If you have a bigger group, they can arrange to get an additional kayak or two.
-They also provide dry bags for cameras, water shoes, snorkel gear, and life vests (that you are required to wear.
-They also have some snorkel gear (mask, fins, snorkel) you can borrow if you are their house guest, but you’d be best off bringing your own.
+They also provide dry bags for cameras, water shoes, snorkel gear, and life vests (that you are required to wear).
+You’re welcome to bring your own snorkel gear, if you have it.
 Anyway, the real attraction here is the monkeys, not the snorkeling.
 You should also plan to bring along one bottle of water for each person in your party … all the kayaking and the sun will make you thirsty.

 Normally, when we review an activity that is not free to the public, we pay the admission price out of our own pockets.
 However, we just want you to know that the folks at Barefoot Travelers Adventures were kind enough to offer us this trip for free.
 While we don’t feel that this free ride influenced our review one way or the other, we felt that we should tell you, just as a matter of fact.